Laviska Shenault Jr. Player Prop Bets for NFL Week 17 | Jacksonville vs. New England 1/2/2022

 Matchup vs. New England

-- The 209.0 yards per game the Patriots are conceding through the air makes them the NFL's third-ranked pass defense.
+- The 209.0 yards per game the Patriots are allowing through the air makes them the NFL's third-ranked pass defense.

-- The Patriots have given up 19 touchdowns through the air (1.3 per game).
-They are fourth in the NFL in that category.
+- The Patriots' defense is fourth in the NFL, allowing 1.3 passing touchdowns per game.

 Recent Performances

-- Shenault did not record a catch in last week's game against the Jets.
+- Shenault did not record a catch in last week's game versus the Jets.

-- Over his last three games, Shenault has racked up 24.3 yards per game, hauling in eight passes on 14 targets.
+- In his last three games, Shenault has eight catches (on 14 targets) for 73 yards, averaging 24.3 yards per game.

 Shenault's Jacksonville Teammates